 - Liquid: Homemade Chicken Stock, Beef, Vegetable Stock, or even plain ole water works too!
 If the latter, adjust the sauces used to give the Pancit Noodles more flavor.

-Pancit can also be frozen for up to 30 days, promptly sealed in a freezer bag.
+Pancit Canton Noodles can also be frozen for up to 30 days, promptly sealed in a freezer bag.

-Let the frozen pancit thaw in the refrigerator for up to 12 hours or overnight.
+Let the frozen Pancit Canton Noodles thaw in the refrigerator for up to 12 hours or overnight.

-Pancit can be reheated in a microwave-safe dish or in a wok or skillet with a little bit of oil.
-Just toss the Pancit until heated through.
+Pancit noodles can be reheated in a microwave-safe dish or in a wok or skillet with a little bit of oil.
+Just toss until the noodles are heated through.

-- Use frozen stir-fry vegetables in place of fresh vegetables.
+- Use frozen stir-fried vegetables in place of fresh vegetables.

 - Use already, cleaned, peeled, and cooked frozen shrimp.